-The EU’s common system of value added tax (VAT)
+The European Union’s common system of value added tax (VAT)

 WHAT IS THE AIM OF THE DIRECTIVE?

-It recasts and repeals the original sixth value added tax (VAT) directive, to clarify the EU’s VAT legislation currently in force.
+It recasts and repeals the sixth value added tax (VAT) directive in order to clarify the current VAT legislation in the European Union (EU).

-VAT is applied to all transactions carried out in the EU for payment by a taxable person, i.e. any individual or body that supplies goods and services in the course of business.
+VAT is applied to all transactions carried out in the EU for payment by a taxable person (i.e. an individual or a business that supplies goods and services in the course of their work).
 Imports by any person are also subject to VAT.

-Taxable transactions include supplies of goods or services within the EU, intra-EU acquisitions of goods (goods supplied in and dispatched or transported by a business from one EU country to a business in another) and imports of goods into the EU from outside.
+Taxable transactions include supplies of goods or services within the EU, acquisitions of goods between EU Member States (goods supplied in and dispatched or transported by a business from one Member State to a business in another) and imports of goods into the EU from non-EU countries.

-The rules regarding the place of taxation depend on the nature of the transaction, the kind of product supplied and whether transport is involved:
+The place of taxation depends on the nature of the transaction, the kind of product supplied and whether transport is involved.

-- supply of services — where the services are deemed to be supplied.
-This depends not only on the nature of the service supplied but also on the status of the customer receiving the service.
-The general rule is that a service is taxed at the place of the customer, if it is a business, or at the place of the supplier, if the customer is a private individual.
+- Supply of services.
+Where the services are said to be supplied.
+This depends not only on the type of service supplied, but also on the type of customer receiving the service.
+The general rule is that a service is taxed at the place of the customer if it is a business, or at the place of the supplier if the customer is a private individual.
 To ensure that the service is taxed at the place where it is actually used, there are some exceptions to these general rules, such as:

 - services connected with immovable property (real estate);

 - activities relating to culture, sport, education and entertainment;